RanitRCS/CPU_Usage/README.md

-# Plotting Real-Time CPU usage using matplotlib and python
+# Plotting Real-Time CPU Usage Using Matplotlib and Python
 hhhh